A Functional Medicine Approach To Mal de Debarquement Syndrome

 After a relapse in 2014 triggered by just two nights on a docked boat, I spent nearly a year feeling as though my brain had lost its ability to find stillness.
 From the outside, everything appeared normal.
 But internally, my world never stopped moving.

-That experience profoundly reshaped my clinical focus.
+That experience profoundly reshaped my clinical focus in practice.

-If you’re navigating MdDS and looking for someone who understands this condition, I would truly be honored to help you.
+If you’re navigating MdDS and looking for a practitioner experienced in this condition (personally and clinically), I would truly be honored to take care of you.

-Schedule Your Free Discovery Call
+Schedule Your Free MdDS Discovery Call

 Common Symptoms of Mal de Debarquement Syndrome (MdDS)